-.Forecast… Solar activity is expected to continue at very low levels, with a slight chance for C-class flaring, on 15-17 Oct.
+.Forecast… Solar activity is expected to continue at very low levels for the next three days (19-21 Mar).

-.24 hr Summary… The greater than 2 MeV electron flux began the period at normal background levels before increasing to moderate levels with a peak flux of 135 pfu observed at 14/2035 UTC.
-The greater than 10 MeV proton flux was steady at background levels throughout the period.
+.24 hr Summary… The greater than 2 MeV electron flux reached moderate levels and the greater than 10 MeV proton flux remained at background levels.

-.Forecast… The greater than 2 MeV electron flux is expected to be at moderate to high levels on 15 Oct, and high levels on 16-17 Oct.
-The greater than 10 MeV proton flux is expected to persist at background levels throughout the forecast period.
+.Forecast… The greater than 2 MeV electron flux is expected to be at normal to moderate levels on 19-21 Mar and the greater than 10 MeV proton flux is expected to maintain background levels.

-.24 hr Summary… The geomagnetic field was at quiet conditions.
+.24 hr Summary… The geomagnetic field was quiet.